Undergraduate Research in Civic Intelligence

 We are also hoping to support students who are interested in the development of online support for civic intelligence, particularly CIRAL.
 This includes the development of ongoing projects such as e-Liberate, a web-based tool that supports online meetings using Roberts Rules of Order, and Activist Mirror, a civic engagement game, as well as the requirements gathering and development of new capabilities for information interchange and collaboration.

 Normally students taking this option will have worked with Doug Schuler previously or are otherwise familiar with CIRAL and the idea of civic intelligence.
-Students who are interested in type of work and have not met those informal requirements are encouraged to take the Transformations program in 2013-14.
+Students who are interested in type of work and have not met those informal requirements are encouraged to take the Social Innovation and Civic Intelligence program in 2013-14.